Can you really travel on the cheap in Dubai?

 Bathroom and change facilities are free but of course, there are plenty of cafes and vendors along these stretches of beach vying for your attention.
 Come prepared with towels from your hotel and a picnic lunch or dinner to avoid the temptation to spend more.

-There are a few beaches such as Mazmar where you pay a 5AED per person municipality fee for the upkeep of facilities but come with great park space too for barbequing and picnics.
+There are a few beach parks such as Mamzar where you pay a 5AED per person municipality fee for the upkeep of facilities but come with great park space too for barbequing and picnics.

 Explore Old Dubai